ibejohn818/flask-dynamodb-sessions/README.md

 The existing `SESSION_*` config parameters still apply (IE: cookie settings).
 SESSION_REFRESH_EACH_REQUEST is the only setting that is negated and each request will refesh the cookie (Might be modified in a future release).

 ### Table Structure
-The table structure is faily simple.
+The table structure is fairly simple.
 ```
 {
     id: string HASH,